 This section is designed to assist clubs with information and resources necessary to fulfill the requirements of BC Archery programs.

-To become a member-club of BC Archery (and Archery Canada), please follow instructions found on the Join BC Archery page.
+To become an affiliated club of BC Archery (and Archery Canada), please follow ALL the steps below.

-In order to satisfy membership criteria, a club must have a minimum of two (2) certified Safety Officers and/or Judges who are active members of BC Archery.
+- In order to satisfy eligibility criteria, a club must have a minimum of two (2) certified Safety Officers and/or Judges who are active members of BC Archery.
 Information on how to become a Safety Officer or Judge can be found on the Judging page.

-For clubs hosting the BC Archery JOP program, it is necessary to have at least one (1) certified coach at the minimum level of Instruction of Beginner Archers to oversee the program.
-Those coaches who have not yet converted to the new NCCP certification are required to take Making Ethical Decisions in order to transfer your certification.
-More information is available on the Coaching page.
+- For clubs hosting the BC Archery JOP program, it is necessary to have at least one (1) certified coach at the minimum level of Instruction of Beginner Archers to oversee the program.
+(The old "level" is no longer accepted) More information is available on the Coaching page.
 The coach must also be an active member of BC Archery in order for their certification to be recognized and must provide proof of Safe Sport* training.

 Failure to meet these criteria and/or submit all the listed documents may result in delays or rejection of your application.

 Hosting BC Archery Championships